Aussie-Flat (Australian Shepherd & Flat-Coated Retriever Mix): Info, Pictures, Facts

 These dogs have longer hair, since both parents do, and their coloring tends to be a mottled mixture of both parent breeds as well.
 They are considered only a moderate maintenance dog and are often used as guide dogs for the blind.

-Their price is also determined by the reputation of the breeder and the price of the parent breeds.
+The price of the Aussie-Flat will be determined by the reputation of the breeder and the price of the parent breeds.
 The Australian Shepherd is a popular breed, being initially bred in America and quickly spreading around the country.
 They warm the hearts of everyone they encounter with their funny antics.
-The average cost for one of these puppies is around $600 to $800.

 The Flat-Coated Retriever is similar to the Golden Retriever.
 One of the most obvious differences between the two is the coat color.
 Flat-coats have solid black coats, while Golden Retrievers have gold, red, or cream coats.